B.C. brothers uncovering rare auto gems in second season of ‘Lost Car Rescue’ - Vernon Morning Star

 A change in their work environment led the Sager brothers to follow their hearts and hunches on the hunt for classic cars.
 In their younger days they would venture up north with their dad, spotting treasure along the way.
 After taking their hobby to the next level, it was suggested by a close friend that they show the world what they do.

-“I hired an amateur film crew,” says Matt.
+“I hired an amateur film crew,” Matt says.
 “After filming it we distributed it to several companies and ultimately landed with Canadian production company Proper Television out of Toronto and they took us all the way to History, and now we’re a show.”

 The first steps of the journey began pre-COVID and Matt said it was important to him to be able to show a true visual representation of what he and his crack team do.